kevin1610433/MS2-TeenageMutantNinjaTurtlesGame/README.md

 # **Features**

-My website is two page navigatable pages.
+My website has two navigatable pages.
 The first page is simply a home page, consisting of a full background image with centered a centered button, modal, Social links and a copyright tag.

 - ENTER - This is a simple button on the index.html page which is linked to the main.html page which then opens another page, which essentially is the game 'Area'.
 - INSTRUCTIONS/MODAL - This is a modal on the home page index.html.
 This Modal when clicked pops up and give you instructions on how the game is meant to be played.